Ghost Hound: Anime

 The anime's opening theme song is "Poltergeist" (ポルターガイスト) arranged by Mayumi Kojima and Isao Tsukamoto with lyrics, composition and performance by Mayumi Kojima.
 The ending theme song is "Call My Name ~Kazenari no Oka~" (Call My Name ～風鳴りの丘～) performed by Yucca, composed by Ai Kamachi with arrangement by aikamichi and nagie, and lyrics by Kyoko Fujii.

+Anime streaming and availability

+The series is listed on major digital platforms such as Apple TV (streaming service), and it shows both English and Japanese audio options.
+It is also available for purchase or rental on Google TV (service) (region dependent) and on Amazon Prime Video.

 Manga

 The manga series Shinreigari: Another Side was written by Masamune Shirow with art by Kanata Asahi.
 The manga has two volumes and was published from Mar 30, 2007 in the monthly magazine Comic Blade.

 Video games

-A game based on Ghost Hound by 5pb. was released on July 31, 2008.
+A game based on Ghost Hound by 5pb. was released on July 31, 2008 for the Nintendo DS.